-Appeals of Grades and Other Academic Policies for a Course, Major, or Minor
+Appeals of Grades and Other Academic Policies for a Course, Major, or Minor the decision, and then with the department chair.

-Appeals related to grades, status in programs, decisions of the registrar in applying academic policies to a course, or to requirements for a major or a minor should be made as soon as possible following the decision in question.
-The student will seek to resolve the matter first with the instructor or with the party directly responsible for the decision, and then with the department chair.
 (If the instructor is the department chair, the student should contact the appropriate divisional dean.)
 If after talking with the instructor and the department chair the matter is not resolved, the student may appeal in writing to the appropriate divisional dean.
 This written appeal must be received within three weeks of the decision.